Student Recruitment ServicesMain Student Recruitment Services for International Studies

 Internal international student recruitment service

 All schools or universities have one or several people to deal with international student recruitment.
-Whether the institution uses international partnerships to run exchanges or attracting freemovers, there is always somebody in charge of connecting students with programs, but also housing, credit transfer, health insurance, accommodation, planning… And to make the link with internal marketing to generate information requests.
+Whether the institution uses international partnerships to run exchanges or attracting freemovers, there is always somebody in charge of connecting students with programs, but also housing (see the ISARA example), credit transfer, health insurance, accommodation, planning… And to make the link with internal marketing to generate information requests.

 International recruitment Agents